kamalesh955/Secure-Face-Recognition-Login-System/README.md

    Update admin_image_path with the path to the admin's image.
 5. Run the script:
    python face_recognition_login.py
-   To exit, press 'q'.
+   - `To exit, press 'q'.`

 ## Architecture
+Architecture of the Project.
-`-Input: Live webcam feed.`
+   - `Input: Live webcam feed.`
-`-Processing: Detects and recognizes faces using dlib and OpenCV.` `-Output: Displays real-time feedback and sends alerts for unauthorized attempts.`
+   - `Processing: Detects and recognizes faces using dlib and OpenCV.`
+   - `Output: Displays real-time feedback and sends alerts for unauthorized attempts.`